 This small village of about 300 people is Thailand’s first “model homestay” community, with many residents offering tourists accommodation in their homes to learn about their lifestyle and culture.
 The town first sustained itself on its production of mieng, a local delicacy made from fermented tea leaves.
 As demand for the product waned over time, the local community recognized the value of its stunning nature and unique culture.
-Locals began managing an ecotourism community that ensures sustainability of the area as well as the integrity of their culture, benefitting villagers and visitors alike.
+Locals began managing an ecotourism community that ensures the sustainability of the area as well as the integrity of their culture, benefitting villagers and visitors alike.

 This coffee plantation is led by young members of the local Akha hill tribe producing Akha Ama Coffee, an operation that has improved standards of living in the local area since its inception.
-Visitors can participate in the centre’s signature offering, “A Coffee Journey,” a three-day excursion into the Akha region, culture, and traditions.
+Visitors can participate in the centre’s signature offering, A Coffee Journey, a three-day excursion into the Akha region’s culture and traditions.

 Combining nature and culture with a dash of mystery and intrigue, Jim Thompson Farm is a great family-friendly eco-attraction in Nakhon Ratchasima.
 Many people may have heard of Jim Thompson, the American Thai silk expert who famously disappeared without a trace when walking in Malaysia’s Cameron Highlands.
 The farm tells the story of Mr. Thompson and provides insight into the production of delicate Thai silk.
-Silk worms and weaving looms aren’t all you’ll see here, though; the large farm has an organic vegetable and herb garden (where you can pick your own fresh produce), an impressive field of giant pumpkins, a maze, and more.
+Silkworms and weaving looms aren’t all you’ll see here, though; the large farm has an organic vegetable and herb garden (where you can pick your own fresh produce), an impressive field of giant pumpkins, a maze and more.

-One of the best zipline courses in Asia — and the only that flies with wild gibbons — Flight of the Gibbon has been a crowd-pleaser for years but has recently upped its attitude toward sustainability.
-The company, based just outside Mae Kampong, already held a respected presence for its management programs that reintroduce captive gibbons to the jungle, but has expanded its scope to recognize its impact on the local community.
-Throughout areas like Mae Kampong, large adventure or tour operators often erode local cultures by replacing or undermining local economies, and locals may need to leave to find employment or abandon traditional practices.
-Flight of the Gibbon, instead, employs much of its staff directly from the local community, even creating positions for those like traditional musicians, chefs, and masseuses.
+One of the best zipline courses in Asia — and the only one that flies with wild gibbons — Flight of the Gibbon has been a crowd-pleaser for years but has recently upped its attitude toward sustainability.
+The company, based just outside Mae Kampong, already held a respected presence for its management programs that reintroduce captive gibbons to the jungle but has expanded its scope to recognise its impact on the local community.
+Throughout areas like Mae Kampong, large adventure or tour operators often erode local cultures by replacing or undermining local economies and locals may need to leave to find employment or abandon traditional practices.
+Flight of the Gibbon, instead, employs much of its staff directly from the local community, even creating positions for those like traditional musicians, chefs and masseuses.
 To engrain the integrity of the local culture, the company also sets up projects with local artisans and craftsmen to help them continue their trade, which would otherwise be lost in many cases.

-Further on is Borsang, a sleepy rural town that’s famous for its handmade, meticulously-painted paper umbrellas — an item that was once reserved for the upper classes of Thailand to protect fair skin from the sun.
+Further on is Borsang, a sleepy rural town that’s famous for its handmade, meticulously painted paper umbrellas — an item that was once reserved for the upper classes of Thailand to protect fair skin from the sun.
 Borsang hosts an incredible Umbrella Festival each January, showcasing the artisan village’s prized skill.